parapeter/gerste/README.md

 ```

 ## :question: Why
-Some might argue that using `curl` for time synchronization is unnecessary when well-established solutions like `NTP` already exists.
-Indeed, `NTP` has been the standard for decades and is a reliable choice for time synchronization in most scenarios.
-However, this script offers a more flexible approach that allows users to control the process in a way that `NTP` doesn’t.
-It’s particularly useful for those who prefer to handle time synchronization manually or customize the process to suit specific needs.

 While `NTP` is a solid, enterprise-grade solution, this script presents an alternative for users who may want something different.
-That being said, due to the script's somewhat naive approach, it should not be directly compared to the robustness and reliability of a good `NTP` configuration.
+Due to the script's naive approach, it should not be directly compared to the robustness and reliability of a good `NTP` configuration.

 ## :envelope: Contact